Searching ...

 Are you interested in moving to North Carolina?
 It’s a great place to live, with dynamic cities, beautiful mountain scenery, beachfront living, and numerous recreational amenities.
 Residents enjoy a cost of living under the national average, with housing being one of the most affordable cost of living expenses.

 As you go through your North Carolina home search, keep in mind the extra expenses that come with homeownership.
 Annual property taxes add several hundred to several thousand dollars to your housing payment.
-Our guide breaks down everything you need to know about North Carolina property taxes.
+Our guide breaks down everything you need to know about North Carolina property taxes, specifically for real estate.

 North Carolina Property Taxes Compared To The Nation

-If you look at the total tax burden, which compares property taxes, motor vehicle taxes, sales taxes, and any other kind of tax you would pay as a resident in North Carolina, residents pay an effective average tax rate of 11%.
-According to Wallethub, this makes North Carolina no. 22 in the nation for state and local tax burden.
-It’s a solidly middle-of-the-road state; your burden could increase, decrease, or stay about the same depending on where you’re coming from.
+If you look at the total tax burden, which compares property taxes, motor vehicle taxes, sales taxes, and any other kind of tax you would pay as a resident in North Carolina, residents pay an effective average tax rate of 7.89%.
+That’s annual income going towards total taxes.
+According to Wallethub, North Carolina has the 18th lowest state and local tax burden in the nation.
+It’s a middle-of-the-road state; your burden could increase, decrease, or stay about the same, depending on where you’re coming from.

-The average effective property tax rate in the nation is 1.07% of the assessed value.
-In North Carolina, the average rate is 0.77%.
-The Tax Foundation ranks North Carolina as 30 out of the 50 states in property taxes paid as a percentage of owner-occupied housing value.
-In other words, it is less expensive than 29 states but more expensive than 20 states.
-In terms of the amount paid to state and local authorities, North Carolina ranked 41.
+The average effective property tax rate in the nation is 0.82% of the assessed value.
+In North Carolina, the average rate is 0.99%.
+That ranks North Carolina as 20 out of the 50 states in property taxes paid as a percentage of owner-occupied housing value.
+In other words, it is less expensive than 29 states but more expensive than 19 states.
+Statewide, homeowners owed an average of $3,265.24 in 2024.

 North Carolina taxes three kinds of property: real property, personal property, and motor vehicles.
 Real property is what you would consider land and the buildings on that land.
 Real property can be classified as residential, commercial, agricultural, industrial, or special purpose.